Akshay1517/Performance-Analysis-of-Postgresql/README.md

 inpostgresql you need to create on database and change the name of the database in code.

 and also use for a suggesting a indexing of your datatype.

+For run this tool you need to install this library

+1). tkMessageBox
+2). psycopg2
+3). xlrd